Kingri (string instrument)

-Kingri is a chordophone Indian bowed string instrument (string spike fiddle), similar to Rabab and Ravanastron.
+Kingri is a chordophone bowed string instrument (string spike fiddle) originating from the Indian subcontinent, similar to Rabab and Ravanastron.
 It has a resonator box of unglazed pottery, through which a stick is passed to function as the neck.

 History

 The Kingri is mentioned in the Sanskrit epic Mahabharata, in many Ancient Indian Brahmin's tales. and in Punjab's folk music.
 The kingri is also used in traditional death ceremonies, marriages and religious festivals in Andhra Pradesh and Maharashtra.

 Texture and Timbre

 The kingri first appeared as a single string instrument and has since evolved into a three string instrument.
 A long piece of bamboo is inserted into the fingerboard with three pegs.
 The strings on the bow are made by using three tufts of horse hair or Goongaru.
 The strings on the instrument were originally made of animal gut, but modern day Indian gypsies typically use low quality steel strings instead, resulting in more vibrato and lending the instrument a sound similar to the violin.